shirodkar/serverless-demo/README.md

   - Custom Metrics Autoscaler
   - Openshift DevSpaces
   - Streams for Apache Kafka (install under project called 'kafka')
-  - Streams for Apache Kafka Console (install under project called 'kafka')
+  - Streams for Apache Kafka Console (install under project called 'kafka-console')

 2. Install Openshift GitOps (ArgoCD) Operator, and wait for the ArgoCD instance to be Available.
 3. Make sure you are logged into the OCP cluster as a cluster admin.